tiberlab/tibercad/manual/Sphinx/Complete/Control.rst

  ``relative_tolerance``	: double
-    convergence criterion based on relative residual l_2-norm
+    convergence criterion based on relative residual l_2-norm, default 1e-6

  ``absolute_tolerance``	: double
-    convergence criterion based on the l_2-norm of the residual
+    convergence criterion based on the l_2-norm of the residual, default 1e-50

  ``max_iterations``:  integer
-    maximum number of iterations
+    maximum number of iterations, default 500

  ``step_tolerance`` : double
     tolerance criterion based on the l_2-norm of the correction step